jlbissonette/arc-menu/README.md

 #### Distro Icons

-**Legal disclaimer for brand icons and trademarks:**
+Legal disclaimer for brand icons and trademarks:

-*" All brand icons are trademarks of their respective owners.
+*All brand icons are trademarks of their respective owners.
 The use of these trademarks does not indicate endorsement of the trademark holder by ArcMenu project, nor vice versa.
-Please do not use brand logos for any purpose except to represent the company, product, or service to which they refer. "*
+Please do not use brand logos for any purpose except to represent the company, product, or service to which they refer.*

 <details>
 <summary><b>Read More...</b></summary>